lrodero/cats-effect-tutorial/tutorial.md

 }
 ```

-Realize that we are using again `Resource` to ensure that the method closes the
-two streams it creates.
-Also, all actions with potential side-effects are
-encapsulated in `IO` instances.
-That way we ensure no side-effect is actually
-run until the `IO` returned by this method is evaluated.

-Finally, and as we did in the previous example, we ignore possible errors when
+Note that, as we did in the previous example, we ignore possible errors when
 closing the streams, as there is little to do in such cases.

-But, of course, we
-still miss that `loop` method that will do the actual interactions with the
+Of course, we still miss that `loop` method that will do the actual interactions
-client.
+with the client.
 It is not hard to code though:

 ```scala
 import cats.effect.IO